-Just prior to the event, Saturday Review speculated about the new competition in the context of a recurring debate: are music competitions helpful, or are they antithetical to artistic achievement?
+Just prior to the event, Saturday Review mused about the new competition in the context of a recurring debate: are music competitions helpful, or are they antithetical to artistic achievement?

 The Fort Worth Star-Telegram heralded SR's notice in an article dated August 26, 1962.